SheetJS/sheetjs/README.md

 Type `s` is the String type.  `v` should be explicitly stored as a string to avoid possible confusion.

+### Formulae

+The A1-style formula string is stored in the `f` field.
+Even though different file formats store the formulae in different ways, the formats are converted.

+Shared formulae are decompressed and each cell has the correct formula.

+Array formulae are stored in the top-left cell of the array block.
+All cells of an array formula have a `F` field corresponding to the range.
+A single-cell formula can be distinguished from a plain formula by the presence of `F` field.

+The `sheet_to_formulae` method generates one line per formula or array formula.
+Array formulae are rendered in the form `range=formula` while plain cells are rendered in the form `cell=formula or value`.

 ### Worksheet Object